 The process of translating your Wix store will likely involve a lot of manual work, especially for those with hundreds of products.
 This is because you’ll need to manually add in the product description translation product by product.
 This can certainly turn into a daunting process.

-At Weglot, we developed a fully multilingual solution that works seamlessly with your site and ensures that every part of your Wix site can be translated, automatically.
+At Weglot, we developed a fully multilingual solution that works seamlessly with your site and ensures that every part of your Wix site can be translated, instantly.

-From your website content to product descriptions, to your booking forms – even if your website extends to more than just text, every aspect will be fully translated with Weglot.
+From your website content, product descriptions, booking forms, and even images, every aspect will be fully translated with Weglot.

 And, what’s more, the Weglot Wix multilingual solution is not dependent on any outsourced translators, in fact, your site is 100% automatically translated with a first layer of machine translation.

 The way Weglot handles the translation of your multilingual Wix site is completely different.
-Your Wix content will be automatically translated and displayed into as many as 100 languages and there are no manual steps needed to have a fully multilingual Wix website.
+Your Wix content will be automatically detected, translated and displayed into as many as 100 languages in minutes.

 - Search for Weglot on the Wix App Store and create a Weglot account